laofas/useclass/README.md

   // reactivity data
   count = 0

-  constructor () {
+  setup () {
-    // Use watch inside the constructor
+    // Use watch in scope
     watch(() => this.count, () => {
       console.log('count was changed')
     })

-    // Use component lifecycle hooks inside the constructor onMounted(() => {
+    // Scoped use of component lifecycle hooks onMounted(() => {
       console.log('mounted')
     })